ToolJet/ToolJet/docs/docs/data-sources/grpc.md

 <div className='badge badge--primary heading-badge'>Self-hosted only</div>

 :::caution
-At present, gRPC can be deployed for self-hosting and has the capability to handle unary requests and responses.
+only self-hosted deployments will have access to a gRPC datasource that is capable of handling unary requests and responses.
 :::

 - [Setup](#setup)